I really want to see "Waiting For Superman".

 I hope that the increased interest in Education is not just a publicity stunt for the major players.

-I'm sorry.
-Talking about the problem with schools is one thing.
+Face it.
+Talking about the problems with schools is one thing.
 Getting up every day and going to teach at a school-- in a nation where your profession isn't respected, but you're STILL desiring to make a difference in the lives of students--is another.

 Do I want to return to the classroom?
 Is that what this is?